About this country

 Facilities in Sweden

 The Swedish Research Council (Vetenskapsrådet) is responsible for funding of research infrastructures and is currently updating the Swedish roadmap.
-We are aiming to apply for the Swedish DiSSCo-node to be a part of the Swedish roadmap.
+We have submitted an application to place the Swedish DiSSCo-node on that roadmap.

 Everything on one screen